Curriculum – German

 • Vocabulary learning assessments.

-Achieving mastery in German – knowing and remembering even more than what is expected in a grammar school Year 7 curriculum
+Achieving outstanding outcomes in German knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

-To go beyond being proficient in what is expected of a German student in Key Stage 3 and achieve mastery in German, students will be able to apply grammatical knowledge, respond spontaneously and fluently to a wide range of questions, recognise a wide range of idioms and translate accordingly, and show a high level of accuracy in correct word order, tense formation and adjectival agreement.
+To go beyond what is expected of a German student in KS3 and perform at the highest level students should be able to apply grammatical knowledge, respond spontaneously and fluently to a wide range of questions, recognise a wide range of idioms and translate accordingly, and show a high level of accuracy in correct word order, tense formation and adjectival agreement.
 Students are also expected to use subject specific terminology.

 Recommended reading in German for Lower School (Years 7 – 9)